KBurov/TradeAdvisor/docs/setup-windows-wsl.md

 ## 13) MLflow ↔ MinIO Smoke Test

-After starting the stack, you can verify that MLflow is able to log and retrieve artifacts via MinIO (S3-compatible storage).
+After starting the stack, verify that MLflow can log runs and upload artifacts to MinIO.
+This requires the `mlflow` bucket to already exist (create it once in MinIO console).

 1. Activate the project’s Python virtual environment:
    ```bash